Professor of the Practice of Global Health Systems and Economics

 Director, GHP Educational Initiatives

-Prof. Peter Berman (M.Sc, Ph.D) is a health economist with more than thirty years of experience in research, policy analysis and development, and training and education in global health.
-He taught at HSPH from 1991-2004 at which time he joined the World Bank.
-He retired from the World Bank in mid-2011.
+Prof. Peter Berman (M.Sc, Ph.D) is a health economist with almost forty years of experience in research, policy analysis and development, and training and education in global health.

 Strategies for health system reform to improve outcomes.
 Prof. Berman worked together with colleagues at HSPH to develop a widely recognized framework for health systems that has been taught to about 20,000 course participants from middle and lower income countries in collaboration with the World Bank.
 He has applied this framework in studying health systems performance and designing reform strategies in Egypt, Poland, and India.
 Currently he is working on the development of better methods for Health Systems Analysis.